juanpc2018/HW-Video-Gamma-vs.-Brightness/README.md

 Software Gamma is very different, and limited by real HW Gamma.
 Useless for this purpose.

-Increasing Gamma +2 and reduce Brightness -10% to 20% will comprees the dynamic-range of the light, making the opposite effect, feeling very unrealistic, very unnatural.
+Increasing Gamma +2 and reduce Brightness -10% to 20% will compress the dynamic-range of the light, making the opposite effect, feeling very unrealistic, very unnatural.

 If you want more real image with the TV you already have, Now you know.
-If you want to avoud the Eye pain in some scenes, a less drastic settings like -1 Gamma and +5% Brightness, can also work.
+If you want to avoid the Eye pain in some scenes, a less drastic settings like -1 Gamma and +5% Brightness, can also work.